 Let’s examine the types and causes of tool degradation an effective tool chest must protect against, as well as the miracle of tool evolution.

-Ding damage occurs when things strike or scrape tools, especially when they fall, rattle, scrape or bang against each other.
+Ding damage occurs when things strike or grind against tools, especially when they fall, rattle, scrape or bang against each other.
 Tools stored in a jumble in cardboard boxes are likely to be damaged every time the box is touched.
 A good toolchest must prevent this.

 Assuming the toolchest is not left out in the rain for days at a time or subjected to flooding, what sort of moisture damage is most likely to occur?
 The answer is condensation corrosion.

-When relatively warm humid air contacts relatively colder metal, such as carbon-steel tool blades, condensation will occur and rust will develop, especially if the place where the tools reside is not constantly heated and air-conditioned.
+When relatively warm humid air contacts relatively colder metal, such as carbon-steel tool blades, condensation will occur and rust will develop, especially if the place where the tools reside is not constantly heated/air-conditioned and has controlled humidity.
 This is not my opinion, but simple physics, and although it may take years before the corrosion becomes noticeable to the naked eye, it will happen sure as eggses is eggses.

 To prevent condensation corrosion, an effective toolchest will accomplish two things.
 First, it will insulate tools from sudden temperature swings due to convection (heat transfer through the toolchest’s walls, floor and lid) and second, it will seal well thereby minimizing temperature swings due to infiltration of colder/warmer humid air that might produce condensation.

 Remember, it is not temperature itself that causes condensation, rather it is the differential temperature between rust-prone metal and airborne moisture.
 Also worth remembering is the fact that large temperature changes occur in most locations of the world twice a day as the sun rises and sets.
-If there is moisture in the air, condensation will eventually occur.
+If there is moisture in the air, and temperatures are allowed to change, condensation will eventually occur.
 A good tool chest will satisfy these two performance criteria to effectively reduce long-term corrosion.